ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 `[ vagga 16 ]` is about the dear, the destroyer hen of the happiness

-> not seeing the dear is painful as it seen the under ;:
+> not seeing the dear is painful as it seen the undear ;:
 >
 > therefore, let nothing be dear to you ;:
 >